hanyuone/hanyuone.live/public/blog/scp_cn_3000_part_3.md

 The only problem is there's little... far too little... of this metal, and I ran out before I was done experimenting.
 I have no intention of squabbling with the Foundation, their research is important as well, but I want more of this perfect metal.
 One kilogram?
 Two?
 One hundred?
 I don't know at this point, I fear I may never be satisfied.

 > The Rustsmith Trade Alliance has established itself for a good while now, but truthfully speaking, while there do exist smiths who can rival or surpass our founder Master Chengqi Kong's skills, few if any share his same fiery passion.
-You can see the spark in Master Kong’s eyes every time he talks about aurite.
-It’s hard to describe its intensity, but the closest example is perhaps Pygmalion in Ancient Greece, laying eyes on his ivory sculpture.
+You can see the spark in Master Kong's eyes every time he talks about aurite.
+It's hard to describe its intensity, but the closest example is perhaps Pygmalion in Ancient Greece, laying eyes on his ivory sculpture.
 To Master Kong, aurite is his Galatea.

 ***